semmypurewal/spotter.js/README.md

 # Spotter
 Spotter is a JSONP polling library designed for browser-based real-time applications and mashups.
 It lets you easily add twitter (and other) feeds to simple client-side web pages.
+It is licensed under the MIT-license.

 ### Features